konflux-ci/release-service-catalog/tasks/create-pyxis-image/README.md

 result of the `apply-mapping` task.
 It first extracts the containerImages from the snapshot, then runs `skopeo inspect` on each, before finally pushing metadata to Pyxis.

-The IDs of the created `containerImage` Pyxis objects are stored as a task result with each ID separated by a new line.
+The relative path of the pyxis.json file in the data workspace is output as a task result named `pyxisDataPath`.

 ## Parameters